-The Ohio Department of Higher Education's Transfer and Articulation Policy established the Ohio Transfer 36 (formerly known as Ohio Transfer Module), which is a specific subset of the entire set of a college or university's general education requirements.
+The Ohio Department of Higher Education's Transfer and Articulation Policy established the Transfer Module, which is a specific subset of the entire set of a college or university's general education requirements.
 The Transfer Module contains 54-60 quarter hours or 36-40 semester hours of specified course credits in English composition, mathematics, fine arts, humanities, social science, behavioral science, natural science, physical science, and interdisciplinary coursework.

 A student at BGSU who intends to transfer to another Ohio school may wish to complete the BGSU Transfer Module, which will thereby satisfy appropriate portions of the other school's general education requirements.
 Similarly, a student who has completed the Transfer Module at another Ohio school will automatically meet the requirements of the Transfer Module at BGSU, once the student is accepted.
 The student will have thus completed all or most of the BG Perspective program requirement at BGSU.
 The student may also have to complete a course in cultural diversity in the United States and WRIT 1120.
 Depending on which courses are used to meet the arts/humanities and social science components, the student may also need to take an additional course in international perspectives.
 See BG Perspective curriculum.

 - 3 or more hours from: BA 1600 & BA 1700, MATH 1220, 1260, 1280, 1300, 1310, 1310 & 2320, 1340

 - 6 or more hours from at least two discipline areas from: ACS 2000, ARTH 1450, 1460; CLCV 2410, 2420; ENG 1500, 2610, 2620, 2640; MUCT 1010, 1250; PHIL 1010, 1020, 1030; POPC 1600, 1650, 2200; RUSN 2160